tamirgen/hidow/README.md

 - App was tested on IOS and Android.
 - A test to add an ending to the URL resulted in a 404 error and redirecting button to home.
 - The website is using toast messages across all major apps.
 All the messages were tested and worked as intended.
+- The "free delivery over $50" calculator was tested and is calculating as it should.
+- All optional and mandatory fields in all the forms across the app were tested and are working as intended.
+- Links to external articles were tested and opened in a tab.
+- Confirmation emails for orders and warranty registration are being sent to registered email addresses.
+- Account creation email is sent as intended.
+- processes for password adjustments, changing passwords,s or forgetting the password were tested.
+- The app was tested as an admin, and all additional options appear.

 <br>